ThomasD-FL/Crypto_SysSec/README.md

  geth --datadir "Flens-arena" init src/genesis-block.json

 An account was also created and mining was started manually.Then a simple Solidity script for an Ethereum Smart Contract was created, compiled and deployed.

+2. Understanding crypto currency

+Transaction: Each node in the peer-to-peer network acts as a register and trustee who carries out changes of ownership and automatically maps verifiable rules about these transactions.
+All transactions are always audited by all other nodes.

+If a participant now wants to transfer an amount to an account, he creates a transfer order with the amount and the public key of the target account and signs this order with his secret key.
+This order is published via the P2P network.
+It now has to be checked and certified and archived as a transaction in the joint accounting.